coleenquadros/configuration/docs/app-sre/sop/app-interface-onboard-cluster.md

 1. Enable enhanced dedicated-admin

     We enable enhanced dedicated-admin on all App-SRE clusters.
-Here's the documented [process](https://github.com/openshift/ops-sop/blob/master/v4/howto/extended-dedicated-admin.md#non-ccs-clusters).
+Here's the documented [process](https://github.com/openshift/ops-sop/blob/master/v4/howto/extended-dedicated-admin.md#non-ccs-clusters) as defined by SREP.
     The process has since been updated to create a ticket in jira instead of a SNOW ticket.
-Create a ticket [here](https://issues.redhat.com/secure/RapidBoard.jspa?rapidView=6052)
+Create a ticket to [OHSS](Create a ticket to [OHSS](https://issues.redhat.com/secure/CreateIssue.jspa?pid=12323823&issuetype=3) requesting `extended-dedicated-admin` on the new cluster (provide the cluster id).
     Here's an [example](https://issues.redhat.com/browse/OHSS-608)

 1. Enable observability on a v4 cluster